 Workers' compensation insurance is the only legally required insurance in Colorado.
 However, anyone that uses vehicles for their job must have commercial auto insurance.
 Lastly, some professions in Colorado are required to carry professional liability insurance (health care professionals).
 The Colorado Department of Insurance recommends general liability business insurance, though they don't require it.

 Workers' Compensation Insurance

 Colorado state law requires that all businesses in Colorado carry workers' compensation insurance.
-This insurance will cover your employees' medical bills and lost wages if they get injured while on the job.
+Workers' comp will cover your employees' medical bills and lost wages if they get injured while on the job.

 Workers' compensation is required insurance coverage for any Colorado business that has one or more employees.
 Colorado-based businesses must also pay unemployment insurance tax that's based on their employee's wages and hours worked.